 Some employers do not visit campus but have expressed an interest in reviewing Chicago-Kent student resumes.
 Some of these ask that the CSO forward the resumes and cover letters or other materials of interested students in one packet (Resume Collect employers).
-If a student is interested in Resume Collect employers, that student must submit a resume and any additional materials requested by the employer through the Symplicity system, just as that student would for On-Campus employers.
-The list of Resume Collect employers may be found in the Document Library.
-Resume Collect employers may also be reviewed under the OCI tab in Symplicity.
+If a student is interested in Resume Collect employers, that student must submit a resume and any additional materials requested by the employer through the Symplicity system, just as that student would for On-Campus interview employers.
+The list of Resume Collect employers may be reviewed under the "OCI" tab in Symplicity.
 To participate in an employer's Resume Collect, students must enter a bid for that Resume Collect employer.

-Resumes, cover letters, writing samples, transcripts and reference lists can be uploaded as a Word document to Symplicity under the "Documents" tab.
+Resumes, cover letters, writing samples, transcripts and reference lists can be uploaded as a PDF or Word document to Symplicity under the "Documents" tab.
 Click "Add New" and be sure to label each document appropriately.
 In order to upload a transcript, you will need to create an unofficial transcript in Word listing your classes and grades.
-You can then upload the Word document to Symplicity.
+You can then upload this document in PDF or Word format to Symplicity.
 To see a sample unofficial transcript, visit the CSO transcripts page.

 If you have difficulty uploading any document to Symplicity, please contact the CSO at firstname.lastname@example.org for assistance.